DendrouLab/panpipes/docs/setup_for_ingest.md

 See [Supported input filetypes](##Supported-input-filetypes) to see the options for the {X}_filetype columns

-example at `resources/sample_file_qc_mm.txt`
+example at `resources/sample_file_ingest.txt`

 If giving a cellranger path, give the path folder containing all the cellranger outputs.
 Otherwise path should be the complete path to the file.

 If you have cellranger outputs which have gex and adt within the same files, specify the same path in gex_path and adt_path

-To include sample level metadata, you can add additional columns to the submission file e.g Tissue and Diagnoisis columns in `resources/sample_file_qc_mm.txt` You will also need to list which additional metadata columns you want to include in your data object in the pipeline.yml for qc_mm.
+To include sample level metadata, you can add additional columns to the submission file e.g Tissue and Diagnoisis columns in `resources/sample_file_ingest.txt` You will also need to list which additional metadata columns you want to include in your data object in the pipeline.yml for ingest.

 ## Additional file inputs for ATAC data
 Include additional files from the cellranger outputs under the following three columns: